mmistakes/minimal-mistakes/_drafts/zio-kafka.md

   Producer.produce[Any, UUID, Match](messagesToSend)
 ```

-Also in this case, if we want the Scala compiler to understand right the types of our variable, we have to help him specifying the types requested by the `Producer.produce` function.
-The types semantic is the same as with the `Producer.make` smart constructor.
+Also, if we want the Scala compiler to understand the types of our variable correctly, we have to help him specify the types requested by the `Producer.produce` function.
+The type semantic is the same as with the `Producer.make` smart constructor.

 Hence, the produced effect requests a `Producer[Any, UUID, Match]` as environment type.
 To execute the effect, we just provide the producer layer we defined above: